sythanhho/quotes/index.md

 > - Helen Keller
 >"Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence."
 > - Charles R. Swindoll
 >"Life is 10% what happens to you and 90% how you react to it."
+> - Albert Einstein
+>"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."